-In some applications, for example simulating low contrast images such as in newsprint, it is useful to have a lower contrast ratio than the display's native value.
+In some applications, simulating low contrast images, such as in newsprint, it is useful to have a lower contrast ratio than the display's native value.
 Contrast Ratios in the range of 50:1 to 500:1 can be selected.

-The Contrast Ratio selection will not be available if the current Calibration Method is set to Use RGB Gains in the Preferences.
+Note: The Contrast Ratio selection will not be available if the current Calibration Method is set to Use RGB Gains in the Preferences.
+See "Preferences dialog - Calibration Method panel" on page 62.

-Note: If the selected contrast ratio is higher than what the display is actually capable of achieving, then the display will calibrate to the highest possible contrast ratio.
+Note: If the selected contrast ratio is higher than what the display is actually capable of achieving, the display will calibrate to the highest possible contrast ratio.
 If a specific Contrast Ratio is selected, it is recommended that the number of Calibration and Measurement Steps be set to at least 32 in the Preferences dialog.